 In the morning he will set out to find the hives, as honey must be harvested while the bees are still groggy from the evenings’ chill.
 If they are not found he will watch again tomorrow and adjust his coordinates.
 On this occasion, he found all five hives the next day.

-The seemingly miraculous aspect of this accomplishment makes me ponder the the the difference between my perspective, and Victor’s view of his skill.
+The seemingly miraculous aspect of this accomplishment makes me ponder the difference between my perspective, and Victor’s view of his skill.
 I think of it as something incredible.
 He says, I just know how to see, as if it were very simple, very easy.
 This is also difficult for me to see, though I can attest that the honey is very good.